nitxiodev/vue-flask-celery-docker-leaflet/README.md

 ```bash
 192.168.33.20 flaskserver.docker frontend.docker flasksocketio.docker
 ```
-The default configuration is the recommended one to deploy the application.
+**The default configuration is the recommended one to deploy the application**.
 However, it is possible to modify certain parameters on both sides.

 ### Backend configuration
 In [flask_inits.py](csp_solver_cloud/src/server/flask_inits.py#L33-L34), you can choose two parameters: